ItsDrTsach/together-we-strong-c4s/README.md

 # Cyber4s

-repository of good insights. try not to add content that is in the course main repository. tips and tricks will be more than great.
-Please honour the holy [Style Guide](style-guide.md) have fun!
+repository of good insights.

+try not to add content that is in the course main repository.

+tips and tricks will be more than great.
+Please honour the holy [Style Guide](style-guide.md) and have fun!

 ## Cyber4S Communities
 Ways to reach out to Cyber4s members of past and present.